The Exact Strategies I Used To Launch My Online Creative Business In Under 30 Days

 Here are the exact steps and resources I used to hit the ground running and launching my online business in under 30 days:

 A website is crucial to marketing yourself online.
 Your website acts as a central hub for your business.
 Where all of your information, resources and content can be organized in one place.
 A website gives you a professional edge over those who do not.
 A blog allows you to create consistent value driven content for your audience and attract the right people to work with (otherwise known as "attraction marketing").
 Giving value builds trust and trust earns you business, clients and sales.

 Several years ago when I had first attempted to build an online business, I jumped in with both feet with a Wordpress website and I spent more time learning all the ins and outs than I did actually growing my business.
 I became so frustrated with the constant updates needed for that platform, theme and plug-ins that I ended up just ditching the whole thing after 6 months.

 When I got ready to launch my coaching business I was determined to find an alternative that was just as good and ran across Squarespace.
 I did some research and loved everything I read about it.

 I have LOVED Squarespace and can't say enough great things about it.
 Below are the resources that I used to learn the basics and learn them quickly.
-It is very user friendly with themes, plug-ins and hosting built in and they have 24/7 support if you get in a bind.
-They have different plans to choose from depending on the needs of your business but average will run you $16 a month.
+It is very user-friendly with themes, plug-ins and hosting built in and they have 24/7 support if you get in a bind.
+They have different plans to choose from depending on the needs of your business but the average will run you $16 a month.

 Tyler Moore How To Create A Squarespace Website FREE Training